Plan the Data Source

 Tableau supports relationships between tables in the same database and between tables in different databases.

 For more information about how to combine tables using relationships, see Relate Your Data and these Tableau blog posts:

 - Relationships, part 1: Introducing new data modeling in Tableau(Link opens in a new window)

 - Relationships, part 2: Tips and tricks(Link opens in a new window)

 - Relationships, part 3: Asking questions across multiple related tables(Link opens in a new window)

 Joining is a method for combining tables related by common fields.
 The result of combining data using a join is a table that extends horizontally by adding columns of data.

 For more information about how to join data in Tableau, see Join Your Data.

-Data blending is also another method that lets you combine data.
 When you use data blending to combine your data, you combine data in what is called a primary data source with common fields from one or more secondary data sources.